 👍 The ideal candidates for rent-to-own are people who…

-• Need time to save up for a down payment — if you can afford monthly payments but don't have the thousands of dollars in down payment funds required.
+- Need time to save up for a down payment — if you can afford monthly payments but don't have the required thousands of dollars in down payment funds.

 Who should avoid it

-👎 You might want to avoid rent-to-own programs if you don't think you'll qualify for financing in the future — or, alternatively, if you can qualify for a mortgage right now.
+👎 You might want to avoid rent-to-own programs if you don't think you'll qualify for financing in the future or can qualify for a mortgage right now.

-We think most aspiring homeowners are better off continuing to rent or taking out a traditional mortgage.
-Because rent-to-own homes require a big commitment and aren't nearly as flexible as traditional rentals, they're just not suitable for everyone.
+Most aspiring homeowners are better off continuing to rent or taking out a traditional mortgage.
+Because rent-to-own homes require a big commitment and aren't nearly as flexible as traditional rentals, they're not suitable for everyone.

 » JUMP: Best rent-to-own alternatives